Tell us how you really feel, Cube.

 While Drake has yet to comment on the song himself, his record label Universal Music Group most certainly has, telling Billboard in a statement that the song — which has since been removed from streaming services at the label's request — amounts to copyright infringement.

-Though he hasn't discussed "heart on my sleeve" directly [are we 100 on this?], Drake did call out another track that cloned the voice of his protegée Isis Naija "Ice Spice" Gaston last month.
+Drake also called out another track that cloned the voice of his protegée Isis Naija "Ice Spice" Gaston last month.

 "This is the last straw," Drake wrote in an Instagram story at the time, referring to the song.

 Even as some artists like Claire "Grimes" Boucher have chosen to embrace the use of AI in music, others are using their platforms to trash the practice.

 "I died in a shootout, just tryin’ to feed my fam," the AI-generated version of Mill's father Robert Parker raps on the track.
 "But death couldn’t stop me, I’m back in the lab."